bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 56°
-- 38° dew point
+- 37° dew point
-- Partly Cloudy
+- Cloudy
-- 55% humidity
+- 50% humidity
-- 4 mph wind
+- 3 mph wind
-- 44% cloud cover
+- 100% cloud cover
 - 12 AQI 🟩
-- 0.04 inches of rain expected in the next 72 hours
+- 0.02 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>